openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 The OpenJSF's code of conduct is located at [code-of-conduct.openjsf.org][CoC].
 It is based on the [Contributor Covenant](https://www.contributor-covenant.org/).

-A common Code of Conduct will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.
+A common code of conduct allows a common escalation and appeal process and allows better support of projects in their efforts to apply the code of conduct.

-All OpenJSF projects, collab spaces, and any activites related to the OpenJSF are operating under this code of conduct unless otherwise satated.
+All OpenJSF projects, collab spaces, and any activites related to the OpenJSF are operating under this code of conduct unless otherwise stated.
 (For example, events organized in partnership with other organizations might be operating under a different code of conduct.)

 Projects joining the foundation who already have a code of conduct will need to adopt the OpenJSF's CoC within three (3) months.
 Projects who don't already have a code of conduct operate under the OpenJSF's CoC as soon as they enter incubation.